Matt Dumba: Playing career

+Junior

-The Red Deer Rebels of the Western Hockey League (WHL) selected Dumba with their first-round selection, fourth overall, in the 2009 WHL Bantam Draft.
+The Red Deer Rebels of the Western Hockey League (WHL) selected Dumba with their first-round selection, fourth overall, in the 2009 WHL Bantam Draft from the Calgary Bronks AAA Organization.
 He made his WHL debut in 2009–10, his 15-year-old season, appearing in six regular season games and two playoff games for the Rebels.
 Joining the Rebels full-time in 2010–11, Dumba scored 15 goals and 26 points and was a player whom his coach said was noticeable every time he was on the ice.
 His performance during the season earned Dumba the Jim Piggott Memorial Trophy as the WHL's rookie-of-the-year.

 Returning to the Rebels for the 2011–12 WHL season, Dumba scored 20 goals and 57 points in 69 games.
 He was the youngest player invited to the selection camp for the 2012 World Junior Hockey Championship, however he failed to make the team.
 However, he continued to impress scouts and observers with his play.
 Don Hay was one of several WHL coaches to praise Dumba for his enthusiasm on the ice and hard-checking style: "He's a guy who can do all aspects of the game ... he's a very dynamic player with or without the puck.
 Yes, he can lay out a good bodycheck, but he can also score the overtime winning goal."

-Dumba's play in the WHL resulted in him being rated as one of the top prospects for the 2012 NHL Entry Draft.
+Dumba's play in the WHL resulted in him being rated as one of the top prospects for the 2012 NHL entry draft.
 NHL Central Scouting ranked him as the 11th best prospect for the draft, while International Scouting Services ranked him 5th overall.
-The Minnesota Wild selected him in the first round, seventh overall, and quickly signed him to an NHL contract.
+The Minnesota Wild selected him in the first round, seventh overall, and signed him to an NHL contract a month later.
 Dumba was returned to the Rebels to begin the 2012–13 WHL season, in part due to a labour dispute between the NHL and its players.
 When the NHL's dispute was resolved, the Wild intended to give him a brief look at their training camp.
-Dumba impressed the team's coaching staff enough to earn a spot on the Wild's opening-night roster, however he was returned to Red Deer four games into the NHL season without having played with the Wild.
+Dumba impressed the team's coaching staff enough to earn a spot on the Wild's opening-night roster, however, he was returned to Red Deer four games into the NHL season without having played with the Wild.